particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BLE Operating frequency 2025-09-03

+Updated the BLE operating frequency in the datasheets for several nRF52840-based devices.
+The correct range is 2400 to 2480 MHz.

 ### Library updates 2025-08-27

 The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.